-Short sale homes and bank owned homes will usually not shell out for the buyer to have a home warranty in place and in these occurrences it may be wise to have a home warranty.
-One thing to remember is that home warranty plans normally do not cover pre-existing conditions so knowing that you have an air conditioning unit, that does not function is not a cause to buy the warranty.
-Since these homes have been possessed in general by people who are at risk of losing the home and possibly lived in the home for many months knowing they were losing the home tend not to take much care of the property.
+Short sale homes and bank owned homes usually do not come with a home warranty and this is why you should invest in a home warranty.
+You should know that a home warranty plan does not cover pre-existing conditions.
+So if you have an Air-Conditioner that does not function properly then this is not a cause to buy a home warranty.
+Since these homes have been owned by people who are at risk of losing the home and possibly lived in the home for many months knowing they were losing the home, they tend not to take much care of the property.
 So problems could take place after you take ownership.
 In this case, you may want to think about a home warranty and the out of pocket cost might be money that is well used up.

-In case the home you are purchasing is quite new, say between one and 5 years, then you may skip home warranty as most things usually don’t go wrong in the first few years.
-However, a home that is six to twelve years old will possibly start having things like the garbage disposal needing replacing, water heater going out and air conditioning units needing repair so disbursing for a warranty might very well pay off.
+In case the home you are purchasing is quite new, say between one and 5 years, then you may skip a home warranty as most things usually don’t go wrong in the first few years.
+However, a home that is six to twelve years old will possibly start having appliance and system problems.
+Things like replacing the garbage disposal unit, water heater going out and repairing air-conditioning units would be taken care off with a home warranty.

-First, it is vital to realize that Home Warranty plans are fine to have but it is not a catch-all for replacements and repairs.
+It is vital to realize that Home Warranty plans are fine to have but it does not work for replacements and repairs of all appliances and systems at home.
 It is surely not a means to overlook home maintenance.
-The declaration about “my a/c gets replaced, and my a/c goes out” may or may not be correct in all conditions.
-Thus, understanding what your contract says will help save some heart ache of what to anticipate when you call the company for a warranty in the time to come.
+Thus, understanding what your contract says will help save some heartache of what to anticipate when you call the company for a warranty in the time to come.

 None of the Home Warranty Companies will cover KNOWN pre-existing conditions.
-In order to find out an UNKNOWN pre existing coverage, a home inspection is used.
+In order to find out an UNKNOWN pre-existing coverage, a home inspection is needed.
 If a problem was prominent in the home inspection report and no action was taken, it would be considered as a KNOWN pre-existing condition.
-Thus, the problem will not be covered by the Home Warranty.
+Thus, the problem will not be covered by the Home Warranty Coverage.

-Some home warranty companies even show off that a inspection is not required!
-But that is just what should be needed to begin the condition of the home and its systems and to remove the reason of the ‘pre-existing conditions’ clause.
+Some home warranty companies even show off that an inspection is not required!
+But that is just what is needed to begin the condition of the home and its systems and to remove the reason for the ‘pre-existing conditions’ clause.
 It is safe to have a third party inspection done to protect yourself from future claim denials.

 Credentials would show that there were no pre-existing conditions, there were no inappropriately set up or sized systems.
 But the home warranty companies don’t want documentation as that would remove the chance to take your money.

 There are companies which do business differently.
-One that
+Here companies will:

 If any item does not go by inspection, you have the choice to either have it repaired and be covered by the warranty, or to not repair it and eliminate it from the warranty.